IgniteUI/igniteui-docfx/en/components/input_group.md

 ```
 For a more complete introduction to the Ignite UI for Angular, read the [*getting started*](general/getting_started.md) topic.

-Then import all modules for Ignite UI components and the **FormsModule** in order to have working Template Driven Form:
+Then import all needed modules from the `igniteui-angular` toolkit as well as the **FormsModule** in order to have a working Template Driven Form:

 ```typescript
 // app.module.ts